 Whilst performing is at the very heart of the school we also believe in enhancing pupils’ musical experience by offering trips to local concert venues and theatres throughout the year.

-Girls wanting to further their studies at GCSE level are expected to take at least one individual instrumental or singing lesson each week and attend at least one musical ensemble at school.
+Students wanting to further their studies at GCSE level are expected to take at least one individual instrumental or singing lesson each week and attend at least one musical ensemble at school.

 GL8 8 QG